crazy-kol/Lumen-DVA/README.md

 # Lumen-DVA

-Lumen Delete all Vehcile script
+Lumen Delete all Vehicle script

 **This script requires OxLib to work!!!**